-Analysis | Republicans make a political miscalculation when they warn that Democrats are ending the suburbs as we know them
+Analysis | Republicans’ dubious political calculus on Democrats and the suburbs

 Counties like that are everywhere on the 2020 political battlefield, which is increasingly expanding deeper into Republican country.

-As I wrote in my recent roundup of the most competitive House races this year, Democrats surprised even themselves with how well they did in Texas suburbs in the 2018 midterm elections by picking up two congressional seats and a dozen state House seats.
+As I wrote in my recent roundup of the most competitive House races this year, Democrats surprised even themselves with how well they did in Texas suburbs in the 2018 midterm elections by picking up two Congressional seats and a dozen state House seats.
 Now, Democrats are trying to knock off Republicans outside San Antonio, Houston and the Dallas-Fort Worth metroplex.
-These are suburban congressional districts that a few election cycles ago were once unthinkable for Democrats but now have the potential to be competitive because of a growth in diversity.
+These are suburban Congressional districts that a few election cycles ago were once unthinkable for Democrats but now have the potential to be competitive because of a growth in diversity.
 In his 2018 Senate run, Democrat Beto O’Rourke won a number of these counties.

 Some of the most optimistic Democratic strategists think the diversity change in these suburbs could lock in the majority of the House of Representatives for Democrats for some time to come.